Athlete using smelling salts to prepare for a heavy workout

 Smelling Salts for the Gym and Heavy Lifts

-In strength training, lifters sometimes use smelling salts before attempting maximal lifts.
+In strength training, lifters sometimes use gym smelling salts before attempting maximal lifts.
 The intense smell helps reset focus and increase alertness immediately before exertion.

 Smelling salts help some lifters mentally prepare, but they do not replace proper training, technique, or recovery.
 Smelling salts should be treated as a tool, not a crutch.